Menstrual synchrony: Traditional myth and ritual

 Two women dancing.
 Rock engraving from the Upper Yule River, Pilbara, Western Australia.

-The idea that menstruation is – or ideally ought to be – in harmony with wider cosmic rhythms is one of the most tenacious ideas central to the myths and rituals of traditional communities across the world.
+The idea that menstruation is—or ideally ought to be—in harmony with wider cosmic rhythms is one of the most tenacious ideas central to the myths and rituals of traditional communities across the world.

 String was first made by the two Wawalik Sisters at Mudawa, near Buckingham Bay....
 The sisters sat down, looking at each other, with their feet out and legs apart, and both menstruated...
 Each one made a loop of the other one's menstrual blood, after which they put the string loops around their necks.

 The !Kung (or Ju|'hoansi) hunter-gatherers of the Kalahari "believe ... that if a woman sees traces of menstrual blood on another woman's leg or even is told that another woman has started her period, she will begin menstruating as well".
 Among the Yurok people of northwestern California, according to one ethnographic study, "all of a household's fertile women who were not pregnant menstruated at the same time...".

 She said that she had been instructed in the menstrual laws by her maternal aunts and grandmother, who in their times were well-known, conservative Yurok women.... the young woman said that in old-time village life all of a household's fertile women who were not pregnant menstruated at the same time, a time dictated by the moon; that these women practised bathing rituals together at this time...
 If a woman got out of synchronization with the moon and with the other women of the household, she could 'get back in by sitting in the moonlight and talking to the moon, asking it to balance her'.

 Scientific details

 The phenomenon of menstrual synchrony is the closeness in time of the menstrual cycle onsets of two or more women.
 The phenomenon is not synchronization in the strict sense of concordance of menstrual cycle onsets but the term menstrual synchrony is still used perhaps misleadingly.
-As an undergraduate, Martha McClintock published the first study on menstrual synchrony; her report detailed the menstrual synchrony of undergraduate women living in a dormitory in Wellesley College.
+As an undergraduate, Martha McClintock published the first study on menstrual synchrony; her report detailed how many days elapsed between menstrual offset of undergraduate women living in a dormitory in Wellesley College.
 Since then, there have been attempts to replicate her findings and to determine the conditions under which synchrony occurs, if it exists.
 Her work was followed up by studies reporting menstrual synchrony and by other studies that failed to find synchrony.

 Thus, a number of studies were published from the 1980s to the mid 2000s, which attempted to replicate menstrual synchrony in college women, determine the conditions under which menstrual synchrony occurred, and to address methodological issues that were raised as these studies were published.
 The rest of this section discusses these studies in chronological order, briefly presenting their findings and main conclusions grouped by decade followed by general methodological issues in menstrual synchrony research.